Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 * Methods that return  a single element node:
 	* getElementById('id');
 	* querySelector('css selector')
-* Methos that reutrn one or more elements as a node list
+* Methods that return one or more elements as a node list
 	* getElementByClassName('class')
 	* getElementByTagName('tagName')
 	* querySelectorAll('css selector')